- Some Windows 11 users want to customize their daily workplace, and one of the most popular options is to split the screen.

 - The process will be pretty similar to what we’ve discussed before.
 But you’ll have to choose the needed quarter from the last option.

 - Select the other apps to be on the split screen accordingly.

 We also prepared a dedicated guide about how to enable Snap layouts on Windows 11, so do not hesitate to fully check it.

 - Open the desired window.

-- To split the screen into two sections, you’ll need to use the following keyboard shortcut: Windows + Left/Right Arrow keys.
+- To split the screen into two sections, you’ll need to use the following keyboard shortcut: Windows + Left or Right keys.

 - For a four sections screen splitting, you’ll need to follow all the above steps.
-Then, click again on the most expanded window, and use again the following keyboard shortcut: Windows + Left/Right Arrow keys.
+Then, click again on the most expanded window, and use again the following keyboard shortcut: Windows + Left or Right arrow key.

-- Once the main windows displays on the screen, the other open windows will appear in the opposite side.
+- Once the main windows display on the screen, the other open windows will appear on the opposite side.

 - Choose the ones you want to add to the other side of the screen.

-- Now, your screen will be splited into different sections.
+- Now, your screen will be split into different sections.

 - To split the Windows 11 screen into two sections, you’ll have to hold and drag the needed window to either of the sides as far as the cursor would go.

 - When you’re able to see a hazy outline, release the cursor.
 This shows the portion to be taken up by the app in the background.

 - Now, choose the second window you need.